 - Turn the heat of and let it cool down slightly

-- Line the sides of a spring form of 20 cm with plastic foil (not the bottom).
+- Line the sides of the springform with plastic foil (not the bottom).

 - Slice the biscuit, horizontal, in half.

-- Sprinkle 40 ml of the syrup over the cake.
+- Sprinkle three tablespoons of syrup over the cake.

 - Remove the crowns from the strawberries.
-Halve as many strawberries as needed to rest against the inside of the spring form.
+Halve as many strawberries as needed to rest against the inside of the springform.2 lb strawberries

 - Place the strawberries against the sides of the baking tin on the first layer of cake.